Frequently Asked Questions

 - Quiz Bowl

-In order to create similar questions in Brightspace please refer to the table below:
+In order to create similar questions in Brightspace please refer to the table of question types below:

 |Blackboard Question Type||Brightspace Equivalent|